 Rule #8: Never be in the commodity business, even if you sell what other people consider a commodity

 “A commodity is an undifferentiated product that is easily copied and replicated by others.
 Commodities are widgets.”
-Commodity businesses are dominated by large corporations that use automation and/or outsource their production to countries where labour is cheaper.
+Commodity businesses are dominated by large corporations that use automation and/or outsource their production to countries where labor is cheaper.
 By definition, a passion business is about a unique product.

 Stories to inspire you to invest in your uniqueness